Also known as Mauao

 To get to Mauao, simply aim for the Mt Maunganui town centre and continue following the main roads until you ‘hit’ the peak.
 The closest parking is available along Marine Parade or at the wharf area on the corner of Adams Ave and The Mall.

 The Mount is serviced by public bus with local connections to Tauranga and Papamoa, and wider regional connections as well.
-See the public transport information available from Tauranga City Council.
-As it is a built up area, taxis are available also.
+Taxis are available also.

 Our Recommended Route